 What does Red Canary do with alerts?

-Alerts within Red Canary follow a four phase process.
+Alerts within Red Canary follow a five phase process.

 Phase 1: Ingestion

-The first step is the ingestion phase, where Red Canary ingests all of the security alert data from the source platform you have configured with Red Canary.
+The first step is the ingestion phase, where Red Canary ingests all of the security alert data from the source platform you have configured with us.
 We normalize the data and extract key data points in order to get the most out of your telemetry.
-You will be able to see the alerts within Red Canary.
+You can see these alerts within Red Canary.

 Phase 2: Enrichment